radius logo

 Military Storage & It’s Close Ties to the Self Storage Industry

-There have been storage businesses since the Zhou Dynasty in ancient China, but the self storage industry in the USA started in the 1850’s with Martin Bekins and The Berkins Moving and Storage Company, who set up storage facilities in Iowa, Nebraska, Chicago, Seattle, Los Angeles and San Francisco.
+There have been storage businesses since the Zhou Dynasty in ancient China, but the self storage industry in the USA started in the 1850’s with Martin Bekins and The Berkins Moving and Storage Companies, who set up storage facilities in Iowa, Nebraska, Chicago, Seattle, Los Angeles and San Francisco.
 Russ Williams picked up the self storage business banner in 1964, when he opened A1 U-Store-It U-Lock-It U-Carry-the-Key in Odessa, Texas.
 This facility was primarily used by oil companies to store supplies when not drilling.

 Today’s self storage industry is still dominated by the military, with 4-6% of all storage units rented to military personnel, and occupancy of storage facilities near U.S. military bases typically up to 90%.
 Self storage once relied heavily on military customers, with most facilities being built near military bases in hopes of getting some of those sweet sweet multi-year deployment rentals.
 Military customers are the best customers because they move often between bases, are deployed domestically and overseas, and often need to store vehicles while deployed, and equipment when home from deployment.
-Some (many) self storage facilities go full-military, offering nothing but military storage.
+Some (many) self storage facilities go full-military-storage, offering nothing but military storage.

 Military Storage Needs & Requirements